bazelbuild/proposals/designs/2023-06-08-platform-based-flags.md

    -  Any flags which are present on the platform but have changed will not be reset.
    -  Platform mapping will still be skipped.

+## Flag parsing

+Flags will be parsed as they appear on the command line.
+Relative labels for label-valued flags will not be supported.

+## Flag errors

+Any errors will be reported and handled when the platform is used as a target
+platform: there will be no -processing of the `flags` attribute to check for invalid flags.

 ## Initial Configuration